mozilla/experiments-viewer/docs/api.md

 ### `GET /datasets/`

-Lists the ID and name of all datasets.
+Lists the ID and name of all datasets, and associated populations for each.

 Example output: